The Top 5 Reasons to Invest in the Non-Conventional Investment Sector Today

 • Performing underlying assets with maturity and going-concern attributes

-• Strong, competitive position in their industry with diversified base
+• Strong, competitive position in their industry with diversified customer base

 • General financial coverage as a secondary form of security